 Gently building up your business is much less intimidating than trying to launch yourself worldwide from the start.
 Advertising yourself with no reviews and an empty client base is going about things very much the wrong way.

-Take your site back to focus on your local area and use Google my business to build up your client base and then start to slowly expand again.
+Take your site back to focus on your local area and use Google my business to build up your credibility and then start to slowly expand again.
 This will help you build up your credibility.

-So, maybe one of your clients decided they had enough of training and said they needed to stop training with you.
+So, maybe one of your customers decided they had enough training and said they needed to stop training with you.
 So that’s it right?
-That client is gone forever.
+They’re gone forever.

 They trained with you in the past, so there’s nothing to say they won’t do it again.